ChandraShekhar17-pixel/US-Sales-Profitability-Analysis/README.md

 This is a complete data analysis project performed in a Python Jupyter Notebook.
 The project involves cleaning, transforming, and analyzing a raw sales CSV file to uncover key insights into sales performance, profitability, and logistics.

-All analysis, data cleaning, and visualizations are contained in the US_Sales_Analysis.ipynb notebook.
+All analysis, data cleaning, and visualizations are contained in the US_Sales_Analysis.ipynb notebook and data is being taken from Kaggle.

 ## Key Business Insights Discovered: